 The article provides an interesting start to a history of the main events of the band.

-Above is an early photograph of the band (date and details of the players are, as yet, unknown).
+Above is an early photograph of the band circa 1925 (additional details in part 2).
 The picture was featured in a Hobbies for All Exhibition at the Cleethorpes Memorial Hall in the 1970s.
-The name D. Humberstone is written on the back of the original picture.
-Any further information regarding this photograph would be gratefully received.

 Following my commencing article of the bands history I must first say that my comments referring to the state of the band room at that time were a statement of fact and in no way a reflection on the band members.
 Indeed in 1947, their foresight, dedication and hard work had secured the purchase of their own bandroom.
 The building was an ex-army war department pre-fabricated sectional design purchased at auction, on the bands behalf, by Ted Bland for 18 shillings per section.
 The structure consisted of thirty sections and with transport costs resulted in a total purchase price of approximately thirty pounds.
 With the help of the borough council a site was made available for it within the council yard and a lease negotiated at a 'peppercorn' ground rent of one shilling per year (5p in today's money).
 These events marked an important milestone in the bands history as the new bandroom was to be its first permanent home and served us well for over fifty years.
 Three band members in particular deserve a mention at this point, being foremost in the negotiations.
 They were Ted Bland (cornet), Jimmy Cox (Baritone) and Cecil Wilson (Percussion).
 The efforts of all band members then turned to the gigantic task of laying a concrete foundation and erecting the building onto it.